softprops/serverless-rust/README.md

 While it's useful to have a build environment match your deployment environment, dockerized builds do come with some notable tradeoffs.

 The external dependency on docker itself often causes friction as an added dependency to your build.
+Depending on the docker image limited which versions of rust you could deploy with.
+The docker image tracked stable rust.
+Some users might wish to try unstable versions early.
+Local builds enable that.

 If you wish to build lambda's locally, this plugin also supports an experimental `dockerless` mode.

 ```diff
 custom: